FavioVer/automation.travelocity/README.md

 # automation.travelocity
-Repository for automation practice on travelocty
+Repository for automation practice on Travelocity